Start Free Pilot

 Finally, yet another option to skip the need of hiring people to do the data labeling.
 Transfer learning allows repurposing the labeled data that was used for training AI in other projects.
 There are a lot of similar machine learning problems, so it makes sense to take the labeled data from other annotation teams.
 This way, you save time and human efforts.
 But the problem with this approach is finding the team willing to share their dataset and defining the essential elements that you can appropriate for your problem.
 Transfer learning is a great option for training neural networks (e.g. image recognition systems, human motion models, image segmentation, etc.).

 So these are your choices.
-Most companies usually choose between building an in-house team or outsourcing the annotation process, a comparison that we've covered in our article on outsourcing.
+Most companies usually choose between in-house vs. outsourcing data annotation.
 To make the best decision, look at the resources at your disposal, consider the requirements of your project, and choose the option that suits you best.

 Did You Have Your Data Labeled Yet?